mchiew/highres_turbine_7T/README.md

-# Data for Ultra-High Resolution fMRI at 7T using Radial-Cartesian TURBINE sampling
+# Ultra-High Resolution fMRI at 7T using Radial-Cartesian TURBINE sampling

+## Raw Data

 Raw datasets in ISMRMRD format for the paper: Graedel NN, Miller KL, Chiew M, "Ultra-High Resolution fMRI at 7T using Radial-Cartesian TURBINE sampling", Magnetic Resonance in Medicine.